 Our Day Care Programme

-In all of our Day Care locations we have a high staff ratio with three qualified practitioners per child care group - one more than standard Dutch Day Care ratios
+In all of our Day Care locations we have a staff ratio with three qualified practitioners per childcare group.
+Additionally, every child receives a key carer who is dedicated to monitoring and stimulating the development of your child at their individual level.

 Educational vision & philosophy